w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 ## Service Entry Points

-JAM services' code itself is split into three different entry points:
+JAM services' code is split into three different entry points:

 - **Refine** is the function that does the mostly stateless computation.
 This is the bit that defines the transformation for the rollup for a specific service.